|►||Human Rights and the Environment|

 The UWCHR was established by an initiative of the Washington State legislature in 2009, following a decade of ambitious program-building on all three UW campuses.
 The UWCHR draws on the diverse strengths of our faculty, staff, and student body across the three campuses and aspires to become a major center for the study and practice of human rights.

 Human Rights: Lawyering in the Trenches: The Realities of Fighting Human Trafficking

 Cindy Liou, 2004 UW alumnus, spoke with students about her career as a human rights attorney representing survivors of human trafficking and domestic violence.
 She spoke about her cases and human trafficking, and how to pursue a career in the law and social justice field.

 Cindy Liou is a staff attorney at Asian Pacific Islander Legal Outreach (API Legal Outreach).
 Cindy currently practices law in the areas of family law, domestic violence, immigration law, and human trafficking.
 She is the coordinator of the Human Trafficking Project at the agency, and her clients come from all ages, gender, ethnicities, nationalities, and sexual orientation.
-Cindy's practice also includes co-counseling cases with law firms and other agencies to file civil suit against traffickers.
-Cindy recently presented at the 2010 Department of Justice National Conference of Human Trafficking and regularly provides trainings to other attorneys, shelters, social services, and local and federal law enforcement agencies.
+Cindy's practice also includes co-counseling cases with law firms and other agencies to file civil suits against traffickers.
+Cindy recently presented at the 2010 Department of Justice National Conference of Human Trafficking and regularly provides training to other attorneys, shelters, social services, and local and federal law enforcement agencies.